 There's something about a big chunky frame with ornate decorations that always catches my eye.
 This one was no different the day I was rummaging through a box of frames at a little thrift shop.
 I grabbed it because it was only $2.

 I love going to Pinterest and finding free printables.
 I normally save them to the board they pertain to, but mostly I use my Generously Free board to hold the freebies.
-I have so
+I have so many prints saved and if I need one I just go find it, print it and frame it.
+There are so many talented people out there!

 I carefully removed the glass, cleaned it and set it aside for later.